 spiralled through his mind even at the sight of the giant jet transport that he was ushered into.
 He told me how his heart raced

 at the horror of the moment when the engines came to life, and then of his feeling like a helpless captive as the beast roared

 down the runway taking him farther from his home.
-Amidst the sea of tiny, terrified souls and their adult protectors, he
+Amidst the sea of tiny, terrified souls and their adult protectors, he found

 that he was alone, with no familiar face to comfort him.

 for procedure and an unexpected pressure drop suddenly caused him intense and unyielding pain.
 As blood trickled from his

 ears, Billy's world collapsed into a permanent and muffled silence.
 Dazed and ill he lay unconscious on the floor while the C-141A flew

 unrelentingly onward, taking him toward a soundless and unfamiliar land and a dark indefinite future.